BisratYalew/ip_checker/README.md

 # PYTHON IP CHECKER

-**ip_checker** *is a python library which you can use to validate ip address and check whether an ip is private or public*
+**ip_checker** *is a python library which you can use to validate ip address and check whether an ip is private or public* *& you can easily implement this library easily on your api, app or ...*

+##### This library works on both python2 & python 3

 * Usage:
 ``` python